nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 process GATK_JOINTGENOTYPING {
 ```

-Remember to keep your process names as descriptive as possible, to maximize readabilty for your colleagues —and your future self!
+Remember to keep your process names as descriptive as possible, to maximize readability for your colleagues —and your future self!

 ### 3.2.
 Add the joint genotyping command to the GATK_JOINTGENOTYPING process